-Wall Street Collects $4 Billion From Taxpayers as Swaps Backfire
+Wall Street Takes $4 Billion From Taxpayers as Swaps Backfire

 The subprime mortgage crisis isn’t the only calamity Wall Street created that’s upending the finances of U.S. states and cities.